denis7-jean/ece1512-projectA/vlm/PDF2_VLM_outline.md

 ![Memory Trend](results/clip_vtp_memory.png)
 *Figure 2 – Peak memory usage also declines gradually with pruning.*

-The latest profiling confirms that Vision Token Pruning (VTP) substantially improves CLIP’s visual-encoder efficiency:
+The profiling confirms that Vision Token Pruning (VTP) substantially improves CLIP’s visual-encoder efficiency:

 - **Latency ↓ ≈ 43 %** (from 81 ms to 46 ms at p = 0.5).
 - **Throughput ↑ ≈ 70 %**, indicating linear scaling with token count.
 - **Memory ↓ ≈ 10 %**, reflecting smaller attention maps and intermediate buffers.

-These improvements validate that pruning redundant visual patches can effectively alleviate the quadratic attention bottleneck in ViT.
-At moderate pruning (p ≥ 0.7), runtime drops notably while representational fidelity is expected to remain stable.
+However, unlike the expected behavior suggested in prior token pruning research,
+**our accuracy experiment demonstrates that naive VTP does *not* preserve semantic fidelity** in pretrained CLIP.
+Efficiency gains are real, but they come at the cost of complete alignment failure (Section 6.4).

 ---
 ### 6.4 Why Does Accuracy Collapse?